Surviving connection closures

 dbconfig.xmlfile (or click the Save button if using the Jira configuration tool).

-Please Note: If you continue to have problems with connections closing, you may need to set the
+Note that if you continue to have problems with connections closing, you may need to set the

 time-between-eviction-runs-millis parameter to a lower value or as a last resort, set

 true.
-For more information about
+For more information about the

 test-on-borrow, see Tuning database connections - connection pool settings section.